jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 When the caller (the parent diamond) sets the line, then the caller decides which object the call will refer to.

-So lines going out of a diamond aren’t neccesarily lines set by the caller.
+So lines going out of a diamond aren’t necessarily lines set by the caller.
 Procedures can’t set line going *into* the square themselves.
 Those are always set by the caller.

 It’s important that the procedure itself sets lines, because the line targets of procedure members often serve as the output values of the procedure.